 2006-2008, Field Researcher, University of Warsaw, project titled: “Macedonians and Albanians – Neighborhood in the Face of Conflict” supported by the Polish Ministry of Science and Higher Education.

-Maritato Ch., Öktem K., Zadrożna A. (forthcoming): "Introduction: A State of Diasporas: The Transnationalisation of Turkey and Its Communities Abroad" Diaspora: a Journal for Transnational Studies.
-Special issue: A State of Diasporas: The Transnationalisation of Turkey and Its Communities Abroad" edited by Maritato Ch., Öktem K., Zadrożna A.
+“Introduction: A State of Diasporas: The Transnationalisation of Turkey and Its Communities Abroad”, in A State of Diasporas: The Transnationalisation of Turkey and Its Communities Abroad: Special issue of Diaspora: a Journal for Transnational Studies, edited by Maritato Ch., Öktem K., and Zadrożna A. (with Maritato Ch., Öktem K.), forthcoming.

-Zadrożna A. (2019): "Towards Reflexivity in the Sciences: Anthropological Reflections on Science and Society".
-In Valsiner, Jaan (ed.), Social Philosophy of Science for the Social Sciences, Theory and History in the Human and Social Sciences, Springer.
+"Towards Reflexivity in the Sciences: Anthropological Reflections on Science and Society".
+In Valsiner, Jaan (ed.), Social Philosophy of Science for the Social Sciences, Theory and History in the Human and Social Sciences, Springer (2019): 93-109.